pudly/schmopera-hugo/content/articles/together-apart.md

 +++
 The other night, I tuned into [_Together/Apart_](https://www.operaatelier.com/season-and-tickets/2020-2021-season/together-apart-opera-atelier), the virtual showcase presented by Opera Atelier.
 I'm not sure what I expected from this company, but I can admit to some skepticism; it's quite a pivot for any company to move from live productions to remotely curated video specials, I think it's even more drastic for OA, which has spend the last three decades producing baroque and classical opera with major nods to all things traditional (some may read: old).

 But, I liked it.
 It helped that in the 15-artist line-up there were some seriously charismatic folks.
-Colin Ainsworth's bright smile and friendly sound, Allyson McHardy's moment of musical comedy, Wallis Giunta's
+Colin Ainsworth's bright smile and friendly sound, Allyson McHardy's moment of musical comedy, Wallis Giunta's eager Cherubino & memorable set decorations - it was all refreshing and genuine, particularly out of Opera Atelier's notorious and ubiquitous aesthetic in its live shows.

+What I think _Together/Apart_ did best is introduce us to some of Opera Atelier's core artists.
+It was oddly moving to watch Artist of the Atelier Ballet Juri Hiraoka dance in her very Torontonian backyard (one could sense the off-camera interest by her neighbours), and it was sweet to check in with soprano Meghan Lindsay and her rural pandemic abode, with the soundtrack of her gorgeous Ilia's aria from _Idomeneo_.
+And whether you're a fan of hers or not, Measha Brueggergosman was a breath of fresh air in her personal message, sent from inside her car, parked outside an ice cream parlour that marks her nearest chance at wifi "in the woods".

+I also think this showcase

 *
 *